 Uluwatu Temple is one of the most beautiful temples in Bali (I also adore Ulun Danu Bratan temple by the lake Bratan).
 Visiting Uluwatu Temple is a must, though you should be extra careful about the monkeys in Uluwatu (yes, they are much more aggressive than monkeys in Ubud).
 Also don’t miss out on the opportunity to watch the sunset and Kecak dance at the temple.

-Banana boat, parasailing, jet ski, snorkelling, stand up paddling, underwater scooter, yup, name it and you’ll find it in the South of Bali.
-The most happening thing at the moment is Fly-boarding.
+Banana boat, parasailing, jet ski, snorkelling, stand up paddling, underwater scooter, yup, name it and you’ll find it in the south of Bali.
+The most happening thing at the moment is fly-boarding.
 I never tried, but enjoyed watching people try to fly.
-It cost around usd 75 for a 20 minute ride and it looks like a lot of fun.
+It costs around USD 75 for a 20 minute ride and it looks like a lot of fun.

 15. Take a Cooking Class

 Bali is famous for its cooking classes, though you might have heard that the best cooking classes in Bali are available in Ubud, worry not because there are also great options in South Bali.
-Besides cooking class that are provided on the hotel / resort (which most of the time are great-I joined a complimentary cooking class during my stay in Samabe resort), there is also this awesome cooking class hosted by Warung Eny (located at Jalan Petitenget No. 97, Seminyak, Bali).
+Besides cooking class that are provided in the hotels / resorts (which most of the time are great-I joined a complimentary cooking class during my stay in Samabe Resort), there is also this awesome cooking class hosted by Warung Eny (located at Jalan Petitenget No. 97, Seminyak, Bali).

 Bottom line is you should consider to take a cooking class while you are in Bali.
 You’ll be very proud once you know how to prepare the tasty Sate Lilit Bali and / or the famous Nasi Goreng.
 Indonesian food is interesting to explore and learn how to prepare.
 Cooking classes are also a great opportunity to see a bit of local life.
 Some of the cooking classes give you the chance to visit a traditional market, shop for the ingredients and then prepare the meal.